Sharon-B/Recipe-Box/TESTING.md

 * Search button submits the search query and returns the associated results.

-* Search results are paginated if greater than 9 results found
+* Search results are paginated if greater than 9 results found.

-* If no search results found a message of ‘no results found’ is displayed
+* If no search results found a message of ‘no results found’ is displayed.

 * Reset button reloads the recipes page.